acorongiu/La-Favorita-sales-time-series-forcasting/README.md

 Jupiter Notebook 'La Favorita predictions - multivariate series' contains time series forecasting of multivariate time series: each series future values are predicted based on past values of all the series, results from each multivariate model are stored in csv files in a dedicated folder in 'data' folder.
 # Excited about the final results?
-Jump to 'ProjectPresentation' pdf file and get a glimpse!
+Jump to 'Presentazione...' pdf file and get a glimpse!